alekhyabathula0801/spacex_launches/README.md

 A React app that shows a list of the SpaceX launches and allows the user to filter data by launch status, launch year & mission name.

 ## Installation
-To install, clone this repository & run the npm install, using cmd or teminal this will install all the dependencies related to Project
+To install, clone this repository & run npm install, using cmd or teminal this will install all the dependencies related to Project

 ## Available Scripts